Skip to main content

 • Sponsors: (Prime) Kelley Potenza, Bill Boyd, Nicholas Germana, Haskins, King, Judy Aron, Noble, Burroughs, Gruber, Schmidt, Fenton, Ricciardi, Rochefort

-• Committee: Finance (Senate); Environment and Agriculture (House)
+• Committee: Senate Finance

 HB451-FN (Senate) and HB1198-FN (House): establishing the paint product stewardship program.